-In January 2018, on their regular every-fourth-year scriptural study schedule, adult members of The Church of Jesus Christ of Latter-day Saints once again embarked on a year-long study of the Old Testament in their weekly Sunday School Gospel Doctrine class.
-To enhance your study and make it more meaningful, How Often Would I Have Gathered You, a book of 229 stories from the Old Testament written especially for adults and young adults, is recommended as the ideal study aid.
-This is true for the following reasons:
+To enhance your Old Testament study and make it more meaningful, How Often Would I Have Gathered You, a book of 229 stories from the Old Testament written especially for adult and young adult Latter-day Saints, is recommended as the ideal study aid.
+This is true because. . .

-- The book of 229 stories is more comprehensive than any other book of Old Testament/Bible stories that we know of.
-It includes many wonderful, rarely-told and little-known stories.
+- This book of 229 stories is more comprehensive than any other book of Old Testament/Bible stories that we know of.
+In addition to those stories you knew and loved as a child, it includes many wonderful, less familiar stories.

-- The stories are told in chronological sequence, insofar as can be determined, beginning with the Grand Council in heaven and ending with the return of the Jews from captivity in Babylon.
+- The stories are in chronological sequence, insofar as can be determined.
+They begin with the Grand Council in heaven and end after the return of the Jews from their captivity in Babylon.

-- The stories are told in modern English, except for the use of the old-style pronouns (Thee, Thou, Thy, and Thine and their related verbs) when talking about Deity.
+- These stories are all written in modern English, but for the use of the old-style pronouns (Thee, Thou, Thy, and Thine and their related verbs) when referring to Deity.

 - Unlike a translation of the Old Testament, How Often Would I Have Gathered You does not go through every word and every verse–or even every thought.
-Instead, it includes only what is relevant to each story—leaving out those parts where most of us get bogged down.
-Some stories cover only a few verses; others cover (in much less—but essential—detail) entire books.
+It includes only what is relevant to each story.

-- Insofar as we can tell, no other collection of Old Testament stories provides any more than just glimpses into the reigns of the kings of Israel and Judah during the period of the divided monarchy, after King Solomon.
-These stories—in parts 9, 10, and 11 of this book—provide the help you need to better understand the kings, their reigns, their interface with the prophets, and this significant period of Old Testament history.
+- No other collection of Old Testament stories, insofar as we can tell, provides any more than glimpses into that Old Testament period when kings reigned in Israel and Judah during the period of the divided monarchy, after King Solomon.
+These stories—as told in parts 9, 10, and 11 of this book—will help you better understand these kings, their reigns, and their interaction with the prophets, the people, and each other during this significant period of Old Testament history.

-- The book has two complete indexes—one for names and one for subjects.
-There are also maps for geographic perspective and a pronunciation guide.
+- The book has two complete indexes—one to names and one to subjects.

-- With the help of these wonderful stories you will come to understand the Old Testament better than you ever have before.
+With the help of these wonderful stories, you will come to understand the Old Testament better than you have ever understood it before.
 And when you understand it, you will grow to love it.